niebert/PanDocElectron/README.md

 > `npm install mkdirp`

+Now install the dependencies and test the first run of PanDocElectron:

+> `npm install && npm start `

+### 5.10 Install PanDoc on Linux
+The main package used by PanDocElectron is PanDoc itself

+> `apt-get install pandoc pandoc-citeproc`

-### 5.10 Optional: Install Atom Editor to Modify the PanDocElectron
+### 5.11 Optional: Install Atom Editor to Modify the PanDocElectron
 PanDocElectron is a HTML/Javascript Application that can be modified and tailored to your needs with a minor HTML/Javascript knowledge.
 The Atom Editor is recommended as developing environment together with electron:
 Download and install from  the following website: